dreadwrr/Linux-Pyinstaller/README.md

 ##
 will later take steps to reduce size but these dont appear to be needed: <br>
 run with excludes above to remove size further.
-Qml and WebEngine taking size <br> /usr/local/recentchanges/internal_/libicudata.so.77 31 mb <br>
+Qml and WebEngine taking size <br><br> /usr/local/recentchanges/internal_/libicudata.so.77 31 mb <br>
 /usr/local/recentchanges/internal_/libcrypto.so.3 6 mb <br>
 /usr/local/recentchanges/dist/main/_internal/libQt6Network.so.6 <br>